pietrobraione/tardis/README.md

     $ java -Xms16G -Xmx16G -cp /usr/lib/jvm/java-8-openjdk-amd64/lib/tools.jar:./libs/tardis-master-0.2.0-SNAPSHOT-shaded.jar:./libs/evosuite-shaded-1.0.6-SNAPSHOT.jar tardis.Main -jbse_lib ./libs/tardis-master-0.2.0-SNAPSHOT-shaded.jar -sushi_lib ./libs/tardis-master-0.2.0-SNAPSHOT-shaded.jar -evosuite ./libs/evosuite-shaded-1.0.6-SNAPSHOT.jar -z3 /usr/bin/z3 -classes ./my-application/bin -target_class my/Class -tmp_base ./tmp -out ./tests

-There is a third, sort-of-intermediate way of launching TARDIS: You launch it from the command line, but you pass the `<options>` through an object of class `tardis.Options`.
-The thing works this way: You must define a class that implements the interface `tardis.OptionsConfigurator`.
-This interface declares only one method `configure`, that you must override and use to configure a `tardis.Options` object as in the following example:
+There is a third way of launching TARDIS that mixes the two approaches: You can launch it from the command line, but by configuring the options through an object of class `tardis.Options`.
+At the purpose you must define a class implementing the interface `tardis.OptionsConfigurator`.
+This interface declares only one method `configure`, that you must override to configure a `tardis.Options` object as in the following example:

 ```Java
 import tardis.OptionsConfigurator;